top of page

 Won't this demoralize and offend social workers who have already passed the exam?

 There are also many professional social workers who are demoralized and offended that ASWB, an organization that has demonstrated it flagrantly violates the social justice and integrity components of our Code of Ethics, continues to hold outsized power over the social work profession.
-(Many of them have signed our petition!)
+(Many of them signed our petition!)
 There are many wonderful BSWs and MSWs unable to work because of biased exams that discriminate against BIPOC, older, Deaf, and non-native English-speaking social workers.
 Their demoralization is of greater importance than social workers who are already licensed and, if employed by the DC or Federal Government, frequently paid the top 10% of salaries for DC social workers.

 How can you point to these exams as the cause of the shortage?
 There are other reasons such as lack of respect, burnout, and high cost of living.